Documentation for Administrators

 The examples in this guide use Columbia, Suwannee, Leon, and other development sites to demonstrate the student data transfer process.
 All student names, IDs, birthdates, and related information have been scrambled or staged for documentation purposes only.
 No real student data is displayed.

-Setting Up Permissions & Settings
+Expand or collapse content Setting Up Permissions & Settings

 Profile Permissions